ajtowns/secp256k1/src/modules/musig/musig.md

 ### Signing Procedure

-To produce a signature, each signer `i` acts as follows.
+A group of at least `x` signers (`k <= x <= n`) can produce a signature, provided each signer `i` acts as follows.

 1. Produces a nonce pair `(k_i, R_i)` and a commitment (hash) `C_i` to `R_i`.
    This is done with `secp256k1_musig_multisig_generate_nonce`.
 Sends the commitment `C_i` to every other signer.
-2. Once at least `k` nonce commitments have been received from other signers, signer `i` creates `n` `secp256k1_musig_signer_data` structures, one for each signer including herself.
+2. Once all nonce commitments have been received from other participating signers, signer `i` creates `x` `secp256k1_musig_signer_data` structures, one for each signer including herself.
    She initializes each with `secp256k1_musig_signer_data_initialize` which takes a public key from all signers and a nonce commitment from present signers.
-If `k = n`, the public key should be `Y_i` from step 2 of the key setup; otherwise it should be the modified `Y_i` from step 5 of key setup.
+If `k = n`, the public key should be `Y_i` from step 2 of the key setup; otherwise it should be the modified `Z_i` from step 5 of key setup.
 3. She sends her actual public nonce `R_i` to every other signer.
 4. Upon receipt of another signer's public nonce, she calls `secp256k1_musig_set_nonce` to update that signer's data structure.
 If the public nonce does not match the precommitment, this function will fail and the signer will be considered not to be present.
-5. Once `k` valid public nonces have been received, she can produce a partial signature using `secp256k1_musig_partial_sign`.
+5. Once at least `k` valid public nonces have been received, she can produce a partial signature using `secp256k1_musig_partial_sign`.
 She sends this partial signature to someone (or everyone) for aggregation.
 6. Some participant receives all the partial signatures and combines them using `secp256k1_musig_combine_partial_sigs`.
 The output of this function is a complete signature.
-If the signature is invalid, at least one of the partial signatures was invalid.
+If the signature is invalid, at least one of the partial signatures was invalid, or was generated using a different subset of the `x` expected signers.
    The culprit may be identified using the function `secp256k1_musig_partial_sig_verify` on the individual partial signatures.

 Signing Procedure Flowchart: